efmkoene/efmkoene.github.io/_posts/2021-04-04-On-not-knowing-what-youre-feeling.md

 *A bat and a ball cost $1.10 in total.
 The bat costs $1 more than the ball.
 How much does the ball cost?*
 Without putting in any effort, your intuition will come back at you with the answer: $0.10!
 ...
 But wait, that gives a total cost of $0.10+$1.10=$1.20, which is wrong!
-People who correctly give the correct answer do *not* skip the intuitive step, they're merely better in suppressing their gut feeling.
+As told in the book, people who give the correct answer do *not* skip the intuitive wrong answer, they're merely better in suppressing this gut feeling momentarily!

 *Thinking, Fast and Slow* is full of examples of this type.
 Humans spend most of their time in the "fast" thinking system, even when they are aware of the errors that it makes.
 The slow system simply takes a lot of energy that we often don't want to spend.